Inquiry Based Science Learning

 The science curriculum is enhanced by an annual school-wide science fair in the spring and week-long field trips, including:

-- Fifth Grade: Lake Ecology Program at Lake Winnisquam with a focus on population sampling, observation analysis, and more.
+- Sixth Grade: Lake Ecology Program at Lake Winnisquam with a focus on population sampling, observation analysis, and more.

 - Seventh Grade: Alpine trip to the White Mountains to learn geology, weather and erosion patterns, and more.